couchbaselabs/Linq2Couchbase/docs/null-missing-valued.md

 ## Testing For Valued Attributes

 Testing for null and missing are very specific tests.
 If you test for null, it returns false if the value is missing.
 If you test for missing, it returns false if the value is null.
-N1QL also provides the concept of an attribute being valued.
+SQL++ also provides the concept of an attribute being valued.
 This combines the two concepts, considering both nulls and missing values to be not valued.
 This is implemented in LINQ using N1QlFunctions.IsValued and N1QlFunctions.IsNotValued.

 ```cs
 var context = new BucketContext(bucket);